front-commerce/developers.front-commerce.com/source/docs/advanced/performance/improve-your-core-web-vitals.md

 ---
 id: improve-your-core-web-vitals
 title: Improve your Core Web Vitals
+description: Core Web Vitals are metrics describing how your pages load for users.
+By understanding their meaning, you will be able to improve your application's perceived performance.
+This guide provides information to help with this process in a Front-Commerce project.
 ---

-Hi!
-You were fast…🏁 it means that you are interested in improving your application.
-Great!

-> We will keep improving this page in the next few days.
+> We will keep improving this page over time.

-## Some reading and links to keep you busy
+## Interesting content on the web

+Here are some links to better understand performance practices and vocabulary before applying them to Front-Commerce:

 - https://webperf.tools/
 - [Web Vitals (official documentation page)](https://web.dev/vitals/)